eigenein/rusty-home/rusty-tractive-telegram-bot/README.md

 - [x] Maintains a pinned [live location](https://telegram.org/blog/live-locations) in the Telegram chat
 - [x] Sends out battery notifications (charged, low and critical) with customizable levels and texts
+- [ ] Unusual location notifications

+## Redundancy

+The bot uses the [long polling](https://core.telegram.org/bots/api#getupdates) to receive the updates, and the bot API allows only one active long polling request at a time.
+In order to work around this, the bot maintains a lock in Redis to ensure only one instance would try to call `getUpdates` at a same time.
+Thus, it's safe to run as many instances of the bot as you wish.

 ## 💓 Heartbeat